 The PS-1 featured a tall tee tail like that of the UF-XS.
 A fixed stabilizing float was fitted to each wingtip, and the aircraft had built-in retractable tricycle beaching gear, though it could only actually land on water.
 The nose gear retracted into the hull, while the main gear pivoted up into the sides of the fuselage.

 The aircraft was fitted with an interesting system in which water was pumped alongside the fuselage to suppress sea spray; spray was also deflected by strakes mounted alongside the nose of the aircraft.
 These measures helped to ensure that the engines wouldn't be flooded with sea water on landings and takeoffs.
 A sea anchor was carried in the bow.
 The aircraft's boat hull was unusually slender, making it very stable in rough seas, and it could land and take off in swell heights of up to 4.3 meters (14 feet).
 Most flying boats can operate only on calm seas or protected waters, but the PS-1 was capable of landings and takeoffs under severe ocean conditions.
-The seaworthiness of the PS-1 was far beyond that of any World War II flying boat.
+The seaworthiness of the PS-1 was far superior to that of any World War II flying boat.

 Sensor systems included search radar with the antenna in a prominent nose radome; a "magnetic anomaly detection (MAD)" system with a retractable tail "stinger; a "Jezebel" passive sonar system with 20 sonobuoys; a "Julie" active sonar system using explosive charges to generate sound pulses for the sonobuoys; and a searchlight mounted under the right wing.
 Four 150 kilogram (330 pound) depth charges could be carried internally.
 Pods between the engines on each wing could carry two homing torpedoes each, for a total of four torpedoes, while a pod on each wingtip could accommodate three 127 millimeter (5 inch) rockets, for a total of six rockets.
 There was no defensive armament.